 The VFL members (AI/ML Enablement Clients which are deployed on UEs) send response to the AI/ML Enablement Server.
 The response message includes the decision on whether to join the VFL training process or not, with the reason if not join or with test result if join.

-Editor's Note: Whether to separate step 2,3,4 for the Training Capability Evaluation from this procedure and defined as separate procedure is FFS.

 The AI/ML Enablement Server determines the VFL members for this VFL training process based on the information received in step 5.
 The criteria used by the AI/ML Enablement Server include:

-Available data for the same sample among the VFL members
+Available data and minimum number of data samples for the same sample among the VFL members

-Feature alignment of the sample/datasets among the VFL members
+Feature alignment of the sample/datasets with data labels among the VFL members

 Available time of the VFL members for support the VFL training operations

-Capability of the VFL members for the VFL training operations
+Capability and minimum number of the VFL members for the VFL training operations

+AIML model information for the VFL members and for the AI/ML Enablement Server

 Editor's Note: Whether and how the above parameters be used is FFS.

 The AI/ML Enablement Server coordinates the selected VFL members to perform VFL training operations for the VFL process.
-The procedure for the coordination process is similar as that in the solutions to KI#3 for FL.
+During VFL training, the VFL members send the AI/ML Enablement Server intermediate results and the AI/ML Enablement Server sends the VFL members gradients to update the model parameters maintain by the VFL member.

 7a.
 The AI/ML Enablement Server may report to the consumer with the intermediate training status.
 The consumer may adjust its request on the ML model.